What to Do When a Loved One Dies Unexpectedly: A Guide

 Will and Estate

 Understanding the processes involved in managing a will and estate is essential.
 If the deceased had a will, it is pivotal to locate this document as soon as possible.
-The will outlines their wishes regarding the distribution of assets and appoints an executor to oversee the process.
+The will outlines their wishes regarding the distribution of assets and appoints to executor to oversee the process.

 The probate process involves validating the will and ensuring its legal compliance.
-The executor plays a key role in carrying out these responsibilities.
+The Executor plays a key role in carrying out these responsibilities.
 They are responsible for gathering all relevant documents, paying outstanding debts and taxes from the estate's funds, distributing assets according to the instructions outlined in the will, and resolving any disputes that may arise.

 If there is no valid will left by your loved one, German law determines how their estate should be distributed among family members based on inheritance rules.
 In such cases, seeking legal advice can provide valuable guidance on navigating complex situations or contested estates.